plone/diazo/README.txt

     <theme href="news.html" css:if-content="body.section-news"/>
     <theme href="members.html" css:if-content="body.section-members"/>

 The unconditional theme is used as a fallback when no other theme's condition is satisfied.
+If no unconditional theme is specified, the document is passed through without theming.

 All rules are applied to all themes.
 To have a rule apply to only a single theme, use the condition grouping syntax::